alexcrist/RedditReadOnly/README.md

  - click links in comments or self-text
  - refresh submissions
  - go to a subscribed subreddit
+ - get link of post on long click

 **Feature Wishlist**
  - subreddit search